 What if you are proofreading another translator's work?
-As well as what we've already talked about there are a few other things to keep in mind.
-Regardless of whether the document is destined for publication or not, the proofreader should always aim to deliver a document which is print-ready.
+In addition to what we've already discussed, there are a few other things to keep in mind.
+Regardless of whether the document is destined for publication or not, the proofreader should always aim to deliver a print-ready document.

-Checking that the language and style of the translation is consistent throughout the document and also matches up with the source text is vitally important.
+It is vitally important to check that the language and style of the translation are consistent throughout the document and match up with the source text.
 Some alterations may be necessary, but try not to make too many changes, especially if they are stylistic choices.

-Proofreading should be a collaborative task where suggestions are made - preferably using something like track changes - and then the original translator can evaluate whether he or she agrees with the suggested alterations.
-If available, complete a feedback form to give the translator as much information as possible; it will help the translator in the future and ultimately you will receive a higher quality document.
+Proofreading should be a collaborative task where suggestions are made-preferably using something like the track changes function.
+The original translator can evaluate whether they agree with the suggested alterations.
+If available, complete a feedback form to give the translator as much information as possible.
+It will help the translator in the future, and ultimately, you will receive a higher-quality document.

-We offer proofreading in all languages, including English.
-Let us quote for you and give you complete peace of mind.
+Atlas Translations offers proofreading in all languages, including English.
+Let us prepare a quote for you and help give you complete peace of mind.
 Not piece of mined.